 INTRODUCTORY HOME VISITS BY TEACHERS

 This is the best kind of introduction.
 Our friendly Kindergarten teachers will connect with new families in the first week of September to arrange a home visit.
 Teachers will come visit your home and introduce themselves to the student and build a connection with them before they start at school.
 This also allows our teachers to better understand the families we are serving and their unique circumstances.

 STRONG LITERACY PROGRAM

 With a team of amazing teachers and staff, our school uses a “many eyes” approach to education.
-Partnering with our Learning Support Teacher, Dori Vinton, our Kindergarten teachers seek to teach each child at their level of readiness and encourage them to step out of their comfort zone to grow and develop a love for learning.
+Partnering with our Classroom Support Teacher, Talisha Stent, our Kindergarten teachers seek to teach each child at their level of readiness and encourage them to step out of their comfort zone to grow and develop a love for learning.

 Early literacy programs begin in Preschool at Kelowna Christian School, and continue into our Kindergarten programs.
 Learning Centres host play experiences that facilitate all areas of development, as well as directed teaching in literacy, numeracy and fine motors.